-- → taking an active role in succession planning, and providing advice to Ministers about the Board's membership needs, both for new and re-appointments; - ensuring that suggested criteria for the selection of new Board members meet the needs of the body, are unbiased and are not unnecessarily restrictive; - → taking action both during and between Board member recruitment exercises to attract the broadest range of candidates to the work of the Board;

-- → providing mentoring, shadowing and training opportunities for potential Board members: and - → establishing a succession planning committee.
+- → taking an active role in succession planning, and providing advice to Ministers about the Board's membership needs, both for new and re-appointments; - → ensuring that suggested criteria for the selection of new board members meet the needs of the body, are unbiased and are not unnecessarily restrictive; - → taking action both during and between board member recruitment exercises to attract the broadest range of candidates to the work of the Board; - → providing mentoring, shadowing and training opportunities for potential board members, and;

-From April 2017, public authorities are required to report on the steps they are taking towards diversity amongst their members in terms of relevant protected characteristics.
+Public authorities are required to report on the steps they are taking towards diversity amongst their members in terms of relevant protected characteristics.
 This will be through the mainstreaming reports that are published every two years as part of the requirements of the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 and should form part of Board succession planning.